Illinois: U.S. presidential elections

 Illinois has shown a strong presence in presidential elections.
 Three presidents have claimed Illinois as their political base when running for president: Abraham Lincoln, Ulysses S. Grant, and most recently Barack Obama.
 Lincoln was born in Kentucky, but he moved to Illinois at age 21.
 He served in the General Assembly and represented the 7th congressional district in the U.S. House of Representatives before his election to the presidency in 1860.
 Ulysses S. Grant was born in Ohio and had a military career that precluded settling down, but on the eve of the Civil War and approaching middle age, he moved to Illinois and thus utilized the state as his home and political base when running for president.
 Barack Obama was born in Hawaii and made Illinois his home after graduating from law school, and later represented Illinois in the U.S. Senate.
 He then became president in 2008, running as a candidate from his Illinois base.

 Ronald Reagan was born in Illinois, in the city of Tampico, raised in Dixon, Illinois, and educated at Eureka College, outside Peoria.
 Reagan later moved to California during his young adulthood.
 He then became an actor, and later became California's Governor before being elected president.

 Hillary Clinton was born and raised in the suburbs of Chicago and became the first woman to represent a major political party in the general election of the U.S. presidency.
 Clinton ran from a platform based in New York State.

 African-American U.S. senators

-Eleven African-Americans have served as members of the United States Senate.
+Twelve African-Americans have served as members of the United States Senate.
 Of which three have represented Illinois, the most of any single state: Carol Moseley-Braun, Barack Obama, and Roland Burris, who was appointed to replace Obama after his election to the presidency.
 Moseley-Braun was the first African-American woman to become a U.S. Senator.

 Political families

-Three families from Illinois have played particularly prominent roles in the Democratic Party, gaining both statewide and national fame.
+Several families from Illinois have played particularly prominent roles in politics, in both the Republican Party earlier in the state's history but more recently the Democratic Party, gaining both statewide and national fame.

+Ingersoll

+The Ingersoll family of Illinois comprised a pair of brothers who held several prominent elected positions representing Illinois.